-In conjunction with the Singapore Book Council, Picture Book Matters is offering a series of workshops leading up to the Asian Festival of Children's Contnet (AFCC) in May 2020, going forward to 2021.
+In conjunction with the Singapore Book Council, Picture Book Matters is offering a series of workshops leading up to the Asian Festival of Children's Content (AFCC) in 2020, going forward to 2021.
 Through these workshops, participants will learn step-by-step how picture books of all genres are created for the traditional publishing market.
 These workshops will bring you a step closer to publishing your book with PBM mentors Eva Wong Nava and Debasmita Dasgupta.

 About the Trainer: Debasmita Dasgupta, Eva Wong Nava